FuseIsHere813/FuseIsHere813/README.md

 - I’m currently working on lightning edition
 - do you know I was BANNED on gamebanana under alt creation? been working on appeals lol
-- I'm currently looking forward to plan on returning with the Scarlett Weeks development, the owner was the GOAT.
+- I'm currently looking forward to plan on returning with the Scarlett Weeks development.
-- How to reach me: Discord (@fuseishere)
+- How to reach me: Discord (@fuseishere), Other: Check my bio.
-- Pronouns: he/him and they/them
+- Pronouns: he/him
-- I'm a PRO (JustSpace is based frfr)
+- Considered to be a PRO (Vuil is really based to me fs fs.)
 - This repo is "special"
+- @CUBEKid04 is the goat.